By Martin D’Souza | Opening Doorz Editorial | May 04, 2018

 The essence: Saddled between two giant actors, Jimit Trivedi comes out a winner with his performance which does not exaggerate even once.
 The same, however, cannot be said about Amitabh Bachchan or Rishi Kapoor, who are forced to overact at times with their lines not giving them much to do.

-The film relies on its three principal characters Dattatraya Vakharia (Amitabh Bachchan), Babulal (Rishi Kapoor) and Jimit Trivedi, their domestic help.
+102 Not out relies on its three principal characters Dattatraya Vakharia (Amitabh Bachchan), Babulal (Rishi Kapoor) and Jimit Trivedi, their domestic help.
 Makeover had to be a major star here, but unlike Paa, it’s a bummer.
 Amitabh who is shown as a 102-year-old plays the father of Rishi Kapoor portraying a 75-year-old.
-There is hardly anything the makeover offers by way of authenticity which is a major flaw; it sticks out like a sore thumb all throughout.
+There is hardly anything the makeover offers by way of authenticity.
+It sticks out like a sore thumb all throughout.

 And if you have braved the first-half, then you will be alive to a vibrant and interesting second half where the old father, teaches the younger father (his son) a few lessons in life pertaining to his son!

 Ever since Babulal’s son left him over 20 years ago to go to the US, Babulal has become morose with no zest for life.
 Living under the same roof, father decides to cheer his son up with some interesting life’s lessons after threatening to get him admitted in an old age home!